Home » Automobile engg » 5 Types of Suspension Springs Used In Automobile Vehicles

 Types of suspension springs: Coil suspension

 A torsion spring is also used in an independent suspension system.
-Torsion suspension spring has a rod which acting under the torsion by taking shear stresses.
+Torsion suspension spring has a rod that acts under the torsion by taking shear stresses.

 Torsion bar suspension spring